-Brooke County News
+WVU Brooke County Extension Service

 People in Your Community…Knowledge at Your Doorstep

 The Brooke County Extension office provides aid to farmers, gardeners, and homeowners, but also local educational programs for area families, businesses, and communities.
-On our web site you will find Extension Service related information on all of these subjects.
+On our website you will find Extension Service related information on all of these subjects.
 If you have questions, you can always call our office or email us.

 We are also your link to other WVU Extension offices and to West Virginia University’s related colleges.
 WVU’s Brooke County Extension Office is part of the national land-grant system.
 Each office has the same mission as its foundation: to help people put knowledge to work.
-On our web site, we also link you to eXtension, a link to a national clearinghouse on Extension Service information, gathered by over 3000 Extension Agents across the United States.

 Part of the National Cooperative Extension System